 To put it simply, making errands into a date makes them more bearable.
 Why not add a little romance to your to-do list?

-Along with horror movies, Meagan has piqued my interest in other things.
+Along with horror movies, my partner has piqued my interest in other things.
 I can now spend hours researching astrology and its all thanks to her.
 I’m a sucker for any personality test like the Enneagram and Myers-Briggs.
 Make things feel like high school again by taking some quizzes and seeing if you and your significant other are truly compatible.

 Surprise Each Other

 To me, the best part of being in a relationship is the little moments you get to share together!
 Doing small acts of kindness and looking out for your partner is one of the best things a hopeless romantic can do.

 I’m a sucker for surprises.
 Something like a sweet letter or their favourite snack will easily make your partner smile!
 You can even keep a couple of your cheap date ideas off the list and take your partner to a surprise location.